rallyhealth/sbt-git-versioning/README.md

 * When adding a new sub-module within an existing module, be sure to add `semVerEnforceAfterVersion` in the sbt settings and that version is a minor update.

     Example: Current tag is 1.3.4.
-Then the sbt sub-module settings should have `semvVerEnforceAfterVersion := 1.4.0`
+Then the sbt sub-module settings should have `semVerEnforceAfterVersion := Some("1.4.0")`